sushanthr/OneCollective/README.md

     - All compute on this network happens on the edge device.
 - Fully inspectable source code.
   The entire service/ app will be built using client side code - which makes everything the site/app does auditable.
-- Built using a backend as a service
+- Built using a Backend As A Service.
-  Application will be built using a Firebase as a backend, further limiting any secret sauce backend code.
+  Design uses Firebase as a backend, further limiting any secret sauce backend code.
 - No new identity or login system.
 Existing identity providers Apple/Google sign in.

 Other Salient features